What is the Greater Cambridge Local Plan?

 Our plan-making journey

-The diagram above shows the outline timetable that is included in the adopted Greater Cambridge Local Development Scheme.
-The Local Development Scheme is a document we are required to produce which sets out our plan making timetable.
+The diagram above shows the outline timetable that is included in the adopted Greater Cambridge Local Scheme.
+The is a document we are required to produce which sets out our plan making timetable.
 At each stage we will check that the process is moving forward positively towards a new Local Plan and, if necessary, we will adjust the timetable.

 We received a large amount of feedback through the various communication channels.
 In July 2020 we published the feedback and comments we received, and the full results can be found on the Greater Cambridge Shared Planning Service website.
 This included all the sites suggested to us through the ‘call for sites’ which formed part of the consultation.